Full-Time Enrollment Requirement

 Reduced Enrollment for Final Semester

-- Proof of expected graduation is required in order for ISSO to authorize this.
-Before requesting authorization for reduced enrollment during your final semester, you should register for graduation with your school or college so that the anticipated graduation is reflected in your student record in the University Information System (UIS).
+• Proof of expected graduation is required in order to request RCL authorization.
+Before requesting authorization for reduced courseload during your final semester, you should register for graduation with your school or college so that the anticipated graduation is reflected in your student record.
 Alternately, you may obtain a letter from your academic advisor, director of graduate studies, or dean of the school/college verifying that you need only a part-time courseload to complete your program in the current term.

 Reduced Enrollment for Medical Reasons